 - Exfoliation: This sloughs off dead skin, whisking some of your old scars away and promoting skin renewal.

-- Bleaching: This fades hyperpigmentation from PAM over-time.
+- Lightening: This fades hyperpigmentation from PIH over time.

 © 2013 Peony

 @Wuzi jay - Without knowing your current skin condition and lifestyle habits, it's hard to say how slow or quick healing might take.
 If you feel that what you've been doing is working, then keep it up!
 Don't worry too much about it returning (stress causes breakouts for some) if you've already got a tried and tested way which fits YOU and keeps YOUR skin happy.
 Hope that helps!

 Thank you so much the egg whites are working but i fear it might come back and how long is it gonna take to heal cause i cant wait

 I wouldn't say that I was very strict about it (I don't normally eat a lot of oily or junk food prior to this, and I still had skin problems), but I did make a conscious effort to drink lots of water and to up my veggie and fruit intake!

 shelly on August 31, 2013:

 I have some questions though: How about controlling your diet?
 Did you avoid oily foods and junk?

 Peony (author) on August 14, 2013: